 Are you being offered a fitout contribution?

-Some of our valued clients say we appreciate you calling and we love what you do, but we haven’t signed the heads of agreement yet.
+Some of our valued clients say; “We appreciate you calling and we love what you do, but we haven’t signed the heads of agreement yet.
 As soon as we do, we’ll give you guys a call and get you to go through the tenancy.
-We don’t want to waste your time before we sign anything.
+We don’t want to waste your time before we sign anything.”

-For example, the landlord’s going to give $600,000 dollars towards their fitout, which sounds great.
-They sign the lease, and afterwards realised that the $600,000 is an allowance conditional on using the landlord’s chosen suppliers, which can then charge whatever prices they want as there is no competitors that the landlord will allow.
+For example, the landlord is offering to give $600,000 dollars towards their fitout, which sounds great at the time.
+They then sign the lease and afterwards realise that the $600,000 is an allowance conditional on using the landlord’s chosen suppliers, which can then charge whatever prices they want, as there are no competitors that the landlord will allow.

-Often in these leases there are uncompetitive restrictive clauses and an incredible assignment of rights where the landlord is able to appoint, at the cost of the tenant and without restraint, an independent architectural consultant to assess all the works and engage whatever engineers to assess and validate the project once complete.
+Often in these leases, there are uncompetitive restrictive clauses and an incredible assignment of rights where the landlord is able to appoint, at the cost of the tenant and without restraint, an independent architectural consultant to assess all the works and engage whatever engineers to assess and validate the project once complete.

 However, the $600,000 to the client gets paid in equal instalments over 62 months, $10,000 a month for five years.
 This means you as the client has had to fund the $660,000 (including the GST) and then only get payments back at $10,000 a month for the next 62 months.

 What seemed like an awesome fitout contribution giving the client a moving cost of 0 to relocate is actually a series of delusions.
-They have to fund $660,000 up front and then only get paid back at $10,000 a month.
+They have to fund $660,000 upfront and then only get paid back at $10,000 a month.

 It is simple to resolve these issues, assuming that they’re being fair and reasonable.
-For example, you could ask to take that $600,000 as a full rent reduction or half rent for first two years.
+For example, you could ask to take that $600,000 as a full rent reduction or half rent for the first two years.

 We love to help you with this.
 We can help you cut to the chase so you can get the wording right, enabling you to progress quickly through the process of the lease, so you can move in and start excelling in your new space!